So How Did We Get Hooked?(pt 3/6)

 We Are Not Born Broken…

-I deeply believe no one was born with the purpose of being rejected.
-I believe every one is worthy and deserving of love.
-Unfortunately, little ones don’t always receives their due.
-Even when love is and connection are present, it may not be delivered the way it’s needed.
+I deeply believe no one was born to be rejected.
+I believe everyone is worthy and deserving of love.
+Unfortunately, little ones don’t always receive their due.
+Even when love is present and connections are, it may not be delivered the way it’s needed.
 There may be extenuating circumstances that complicate the best of intentions.

 And then comes along life in the outside world.
 Some of us go seeking what we long for, with limited tools and little confidence.
-Maybe we meet someone and for the first time their attention and connection releases this hit of dopemine and oxyctocin and we are hooked.
-This chemical reaction in our brain and subsequently our body feels great…it a may feel like the fulfillment of a long awaited promise… But it’s not all romance and butterflies.
+Maybe we meet someone, and for the first time, their attention and connection release this hit of dopamine and oxytocin, and we are hooked.
+This chemical reaction in our brain and, subsequently, in our body feels great… it may feel like the fulfillment of a long-awaited promise… But it’s not all romance and butterflies.
 The foundation for longing and a compulsion has been set.
 We may never want to let this feeling go.
 We don’t want to go back to longing.
 And maybe this chemistry means… we can trust this person…

 Love/ Romantic Relationship Addiction is hard.
-It’s painful not to trust yourself and it’s scary wondering if you’ll ultimately “end up alone”.
-The inner compulsive fear of abandonment, may also be shrouded in shame.
-As much we may long for the euphoric sensation of new love or the fairytale promise of happily ever after, a nagging sense of unworthiness is likely driving our behavior and contributing to these early seeds of self- abandonment.
+It’s painful not to trust yourself, and it’s scary wondering if you’ll ultimately “end up alone”.
+The inner compulsive fear of abandonment may also be shrouded in shame.
+As much as we may long for the euphoric sensation of new love or the fairytale promise of happily ever after, a nagging sense of unworthiness is likely driving our behavior and contributing to the early seeds of self-abandonment.

 So how did we get here?
-What happened along the way that caused all of us who’ve experienced (and are experiencing) LA to pursue and persist relationships that deepen our insecurities and keep our self esteem in a negative feedback loop?
+What happened along the way that caused all of us who’ve experienced (and are experiencing) LA to pursue and persist in relationships that deepen our insecurities and keep our self-esteem in a negative feedback loop?
 Our longings are likely rooted in a complex soup of messages, events, traumas, and imperfect environments.
-Each individual has a unique set of circumstances that brought him or her to conflate healthy love and intimacy with pathological pattern.
+Each individual has a unique set of circumstances that brought him or her to conflate healthy love and intimacy with a pathological pattern.

-No matter what society or our inner critics says, the origins of our painful patterns aren’t just the result of “bad choices”.
-When we were small, before we had concepts of right and wrong or the language to put those notions in elaborate categories, were were learning to bond, to connect, and to attach.
+No matter what society or our inner critics say, the origins of our painful patterns aren’t just the result of “bad choices”.
+When we were small, before we had concepts of right and wrong or the language to put those notions into elaborate categories, we were learning to bond, connect, and attach.

 Early issues with attachment are often pointed to as a frequent cause of LA/RRA.
-Attachment Theory is commonly utilized when exploring various types of maladative behaviors in romantic relationships.
+Attachment Theory is commonly used to explore various types of maladaptive behaviors in romantic relationships.

 Four Styles of Attachment*: